znation/trackio/README.md

 ## Deploying to Hugging Face Spaces

-When calling `trackio.init()`, by default the service will run locally and collect data on the local machine.
+When calling `trackio.init()`, by default the service will run locally and store project data on the local machine.

 If instead you pass a `space_id` to `init`, like: